 Michael Zelson, Ph.D.

-Dr. Zelson, is a clinical neuropsychologist who has been practicing in outpatient clinic and inpatient rehabilitative settings since 1990.
-His practice is focused on the neuropsychological evaluation and treatment of adult acquired brain disorders with particular emphasis on traumatic brain injury and cognitive disorders associated with aging.
-He is also experienced in assessing cognitive changes due to stroke and cerebrovascular disorders, Multiple Sclerosis and Parkinson’s disease.
-In addition to neuropsychological evaluation, he provides cognitive-behavioral psychotherapy with expertise in adjustment to illness/disability and psychological approaches to pain management.
+Dr. Zelson is a clinical neuropsychologist who has been practicing in outpatient clinic and inpatient rehabilitative settings since 1990.
+He has experience in the evaluation and treatment of a wide range of neurological, medical, and psychological disorders in adults, with particular emphasis on dementia and traumatic brain injury.
 He earned a Bachelor’s degree in Psychology from the University of Pennsylvania in 1982 and a Doctoral degree in Clinical Psychology from the University of Delaware in 1989.
 He received post-doctoral experience in neuropsychology at the Institute for Brain Injury Research and Training in Camden, New Jersey.
 He is a member of the American Psychological Association and the National Academy of Neuropsychology.

 Jeffrey D. Okun, Ph.D.